ICICI Lombard partners with Flipkart to offer Hospicash insurance

-New Delhi, Feb 17 (IANS) Flipkart, India's homegrown e-commerce marketplace, has partnered with ICICI Lombard to offer Hospicash insurance to consumers.
+New Delhi: Flipkart, India's homegrown e-commerce marketplace, has partnered with ICICI Lombard to offer Hospicash insurance to consumers.

 Compared to the standard indemnity health insurance policies, Hospicash is a benefit offering that allows consumers to avail a fixed amount for each day of hospitalisation.
 The fixed daily amount enables consumers to pay for incidental medical or emergency expenses.
 It will cover both accidental hospitalisations or planned surgeries and treatment.